dellsujit/chatwebsocket/README.md

-Simle Demonstration of Chat aplication using socket.io in Nodejs
+Simple Demonstration of Chat aplication using socket.io in Nodejs

+-User can add their name
+-User can see the live preview of user typing